MIKHIL-M/git_lesson/README.md

 Git is a version control system that prevents us from having final doc problem

-This is a commit that I am not aware of, or that I have forgotten about
+This is a commit that I am not aware of, or that I have forgotten about.